-- With a parent serving in the regular armed forces - Who have been registered as a 'service child' in the January school census at any point since 2015 (as determined by the DfE's latest conditions of grant guidance), including those first recorded as such in the most recent January census - In receipt of a pension under the Armed Forces Compensation Scheme or the War Pensions Scheme because one of their parents died while serving in the armed forces - Pupils with a parent who is on full commitment as part of the full time reserve service
+- > With a parent serving in the regular armed forces - > Who have been registered as a 'service child' in the school census at any point in the last 6 years (as determined by the DfE's latest conditions of grant guidance), including those first recorded as such in the most recent October census. - > In receipt of a child pension from the Ministry of Defence because one of their parents dies while serving in the armed forces.